"Social Proof" -- Required for Successful Job Search

-Now, it has morphed into “What happens in Vegas, stays in Google (and Bing, et al.).”
+Now, that line has morphed into “What happens in Vegas, stays in Google (and Bing, et al.).”

 Leading a “perfect” life – very low-profile, never breaking any laws, never participating in any form of social media, never doing anything that might draw negative attention, does not ensure a clean personal reputation in 2018 or beyond, unfortunately.